-*I prefer not to use wet wipes at all but they are handy to have, just in case.
+*I prefer not to use wet wipes at all but they are handy to have.
 If you only have a small packet of tissues sometimes one wet wipe does the job much quicker.

 And of course, some things are personal preference, do you want quilted or recycled toilet paper, do you want a bright orange trowel or a metal one, do you want to take some soap and wash your hands?

 It doesn’t matter what or how you do it, as long as you have the kit that you need when nature calls!